Help

 }

-Don't access this.state synchronously
+Don't access `this.state` synchronously

 In Preact X the state of a component will no longer be mutated synchronously.
 This means that reading from this.state right after a setState call will return the previous values.
 Instead you should use a callback function to modify state that depends on the previous values.